Contextualized Representations Using Textual Encyclopedic Knowledge: Introduction

 \section{Introduction}

-Current self-supervised representations, trained at large scale from document-level contexts, are known to encode linguistic ~\cite{tenney2019you} and factual ~\cite{petroni2019language} knowledge into their deep neural network parameters.
-Yet, even large pretrained representations are not able to capture and preserve all factual knowledge they have ``read'' during pretraining due to the long tail of entity and event-specific information \cite{logan-etal-2019-baracks}.
-Previous work has focused on specialized architectures to integrate background knowledge, typically from structured knowledge bases ~\cite{weissenborn2017dynamic,bauer-etal-2018-commonsense,mihaylov-frank-2018-knowledgeable,yang-etal-2019-enhancing-pre,zhang2019ernie,peters-etal-2019-knowledge}.
-While integrating structured knowledge can enable precise inference, the coverage of knowledge in structured resources is often limited.
+Current self-supervised representations, trained at large scale from document-level contexts, are known to encode linguistic~\cite{tenney2019you} and factual~\cite{petroni2019language} knowledge into their parameters.
+Yet, even large pretrained representations are unable to capture and preserve all factual knowledge they have ``read'' during pretraining due to the long tail of entity and event-specific information \cite{logan-etal-2019-baracks}.
+For open-domain tasks, where the input consists of only a question or a statement out of context, as in open-domain QA or factuality prediction, previous work has retrieved and used text that may contain or entail the needed answer to build representations for the task ~\cite{drqa, guu2020realm, lewis2020retrievalaugmented,oh2017multi,kadowaki-etal-2019-event}.

+On the other hand, when relevant text is provided as input, such as in reading comprehension tasks~\cite{rajpurkar2016squad}, relation extraction, syntactic analysis, etc., which can be cast as tasks of labeling spans in the input text, prior work has not focused on drawing background information from external text sources.
+Instead, most research has explored architectures to integrate background from structured knowledge bases to form input text representations ~\cite{bauer-etal-2018-commonsense,mihaylov-frank-2018-knowledgeable,yang-etal-2019-enhancing-pre,zhang2019ernie,peters-etal-2019-knowledge}.\footnote{ A notable exception is \newcite{weissenborn2017dynamic}, with a specialized architecture which uses \emph{textual} entity descriptions. }